- Programs of Study

 The University of California, Berkeley, is regarded by many as the premier public university in the world, and its Department of Classics has been for some time recognized as one of the outstanding departments in the field.
-This brochure is intended to provide detailed introductory information for those considering graduate study in Classics or Classical Archaeology.
+This page provides introductory information for those considering graduate study in Classics or Classical Archaeology.
 For other related programs, such as “The Group” (Ancient History and Mediterranean Archaeology), “Comparative Literature,” etc., see the section entitled “Related Programs” below.

 PROGRAMS OF STUDY